Gyakobo/Cross-Hairs/README.md

 Just as a side note the **OpenMP** library comprises of the following parts.
 Also feel free to download, edit, commit and leave feedback to the project.

-For more details about parallelism in C please refer to my previous [project](https://github.com/Gyakobo/multi-threading) where I utilized and explained the `<openmp>` C library.
+For more details about parallelism in C please refer to my previous [project](https://github.com/Gyakobo/multi-threading) where I utilized and explained the `<omp.h>` C library.

 #### Compiler Directives